craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Cultures.md

 ## Righteous Beast

-You have spent your life before adventure paying fealty to the [[Beasts Righteous]] of [[Northern Quillbuck Jungle]].
+You have spent your life before adventure in the [[Northern Quillbuck Jungle]] under the protection of the [[Beasts Righteous]].
+Outside influences had great difficulty reaching you, but the Jungle and its influences had no such issues.

-You gain...
-You are proficient in the...
-You know ...
+You gain +2 to your Constitution Score and +1 to your Dexterity Score.
+You are proficient in the Acrobatics and Survival Skills.
+You know

 In addition,